TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 \left[\begin{array}{cccc} 1 & 1 & -2  \\ 0 & -3 & 2 \\ 0 & 0 & -2 \end{array}\right].
 $$

-This last matrix has rank 3, so its nulspace contains only the zero vector.
+This last matrix has rank 3, so its null space contains only the zero vector.
 Thus there are no nonzero solutions for the equation $A\vect{v} - 2\vect{v} = \vect{0}$, and we conclude that 2 is _not_ an eigenvalue of $A$.

 For the other candidate we proceed in the same manner.
-Now we have to find the nulspace of the matrix
+Now we have to find the null space of the matrix

 $$
 (A-(-2)I) = (A+2I).